Camino del Cid: Origins of the Camino del Cid

-The Camino del Cid is an itinerary inspired by El Cantar de mio Cid.
+The Camino del Cid is an travel itinerary inspired by El Cantar de mio Cid.
 In it, the author makes references to both history and fiction.
 The route taken by the historic Cid does not correspond exactly with that described in the poem.
 The author would have used available historical references added to his own knowledge of geography to draw a route traced mainly by Roman roads, trade routes, and historic paths.
-This network of paths, some of which still exist today, began to be traveled as itineraries of the Cid towards the end of the nineteenth century by Archer Milton Huntington, founder of the Hispanic Society of America, followed shortly thereafter by the search for traces of the Cid through the Castilian and Aragonese lands by the philologist Ramón Menéndez Pidal and his wife Maria Goyri.
+This network of paths, some of which still exist today, began to be traveled as itineraries of the Cid by Archer Milton Huntington, founder of the Hispanic Society of America, towards the end of the 19th century, who was followed shortly thereafter by the philologist Ramón Menéndez Pidal and his wife Maria Goyri as they searched for traces of El Cid through Castilian and Aragonese lands.

-With only a few exceptions, travellers will come across all the scenarios mentioned in the poem on this route.
+With only a few exceptions, travellers on the modern route come across all the scenarios mentioned in the poem.
 In some cases, some villages have been associated with the same place name, as is the case of El Robledal de Corpes.
 The location of this place, which is where the imaginary affront to El Cid's daughters occurs, has captured the attention of many academics.